-1. Classroom observations will be completed the first semester a faculty member teaches.
-If recommendations are made for improvement, an observation will be completed the second semester they teach.
-The Classroom Observation Form (Form A) will be used as the evaluation instrument for this observation.
-A summary of the observation evaluation will be sent to the faculty by the Division Chair or designee.
-Classroom observations will be conducted biannually thereafter providing the instructor achieves and maintains a satisfactory rating in all categories.
+Classroom observations are completed the first semester a faculty member instructs.
+If improvement recommendations are indicated, another observation is completed during the second instructional semester to ensure compliance.
+The Classroom Observation Form, Form A

-- 2. Faculty will develop a portfolio that includes samples of instructional documents for the Faculty Comprehensive Evaluation.
-The portfolio materials should provide evidence of academic quality and instructional integrity.
-Portfolio materials will be reviewed by the appropriate Division Chair and/or designee when involved in other parts of the evaluation process.
-Faculty will submit artifacts prior to or at scheduled classroom/online observation.
-Examples: exams, PowerPoint presentations, supplemental materials, student projects: see Form C (Online Portfolio Checklist) for further Online Portfolio examples. - 3.
-Student Course Evaluations conducted on a semester basis for each course and section taught by the faculty member will be included in the evaluation process.
-Only a composite of student responses and comments will be provided to the faculty member and included in the evaluation to maintain the anonymity of the students. - 4.
-Course syllabi will be evaluated for consistency with course description and outcomes, clarity of grading scale and process, course requirements and assignments and instructor contact information.
-The Division Chair or designee-will complete the Syllabus Checklist (Form B) and request needed revisions and resubmission.
-A copy will be kept in the faculty portfolio and on the shared file.
-The syllabi evaluations will be completed at the time of each classroom observation and each initial offering of a course. - 5.
-The comprehensive evaluation will be conducted after the first two classroom/online observations and continued biennially thereafter providing the instructor maintains a satisfactory rating in all categories of the comprehensive evaluation process.
-The Faculty Comprehensive Evaluation Form will be used as the evaluation instrument in this process (Form A). - 6.
-A comprehensive evaluation session held with the faculty will be conducted by the Academic Program Director and designee (when involved in the classroom observations or other stages of the evaluation process). - 7.
-The faculty member will receive a written copy of the evaluation by the end of the next academic term.
-The faculty will have the opportunity to respond to items addressed in the evaluation.
-A copy of the completed, signed evaluation (Form A) will be forwarded to the Human Resources Office.
-The documents will be retained by the Division Chair
+- in Appendix A, is used as an evaluation instrument for this observation.
+An observation evaluation summary is rendered to the faculty member by the supervising Division Chair or designee.
+Classroom observations are conducted biannually thereafter providing the instructor achieves and maintains a satisfactory rating in all categories. - 2.
+Faculty will develop a portfolio that includes samples of instructional documents for the Faculty Comprehensive Evaluation.
+The portfolio materials provide evidence of academic quality and instructional integrity.
+Portfolio materials are reviewed by the appropriate Division Chair and/or designee involved in the evaluation process.
+Faculty will submit artifacts prior to or at the scheduled classroom/online observation.
+Examples include: exams, PowerPoint presentations, supplemental materials, student projects; refer to Appendix A, Form C, Online Portfolio Checklist, for further Online Portfolio paradigms. - 3.
+Student Instructor Evaluations are conducted on a semesterly basis for courses exceeding an enrollment rate of five students to ensure anonymity.
+The questionnaire is designed to elicit student information for the assigned faculty instructing a specific course section, this information is comprised in the faculty evaluation process.
+Only a composite of student responses and comments are provided to the faculty member and included in the evaluation process to protect the student's identity. - 4.
+Course syllabi are evaluated for comparable consistency, relevancy and clarity; they include course description and outcomes, grading scale and process, course requirements and assignments, and instructor contact information.
+A standard syllabus template is available and recommended for convenience and adherence.
+Division Chairs or designee will complete the Syllabus Checklist located in Appendix A, Form B, to determine the document's relevancy and request revisions, and resubmission if necessary.
+A copy is kept in the faculty's portfolio and on the Shared drive.
+The syllabi evaluations are completed during every classroom observation and each initial offering of a course. - 5.
+The comprehensive evaluation is conducted after the first two classroom/online observations and continued biennially thereafter providing the instructor maintains a satisfactory rating in all categories of the comprehensive evaluation process.
+The Faculty Comprehensive Evaluation Form is used as an evaluation instrument in this process and is available in Appendix A, Form A. - 6.
+A comprehensive evaluation session is conducted with the faculty member, supervising Division Chair, Dean of Academic Services and designee (when involved in classroom observations or other stages of the evaluation process). - 7.
+The faculty member will receive a written copy of the evaluation by the conclusion of the next academic term.
+Faculty have the opportunity to respond to items addressed in the evaluation.
+A copy of the completed, signed evaluation in Appendix A, Form A, is submitted to the Human Resources Office, and retained by the responsible Division Chair.

-The Dean of Teaching & Learning or designee is responsible for implementation.
+The Dean of Academic Services or designee is responsible for implementation.